Kingdom of Asturias: Recognition and later solidification

-When he succeeded his father Ramiro, Ordoño I (850–66) repressed a major revolt amongst the Basques in the east of the kingdom.
+When he succeeded his father Ramiro, Ordoño I (850–866) repressed a major revolt amongst the Basques in the east of the kingdom.
 In 859, Ordoño besieged the fortress of Albelda, built by Musa ibn Musa of the Banu Qasi, who had rebelled against Cordoba and became master of Zaragoza, Tudela, Huesca and Toledo.
 Musa attempted to lift the siege in alliance with his brother-in-law García Iñiguez, the king of Pamplona, whose small realm was threatened by the eastwards expansion of the Asturian monarchy.
 In the battle that followed, Musa was defeated and lost valuable treasures in the process, some of which were sent as a gift to Charles the Bald of Francia.
 Seven days after the victory, Albelda fell and, as the chronicler records, "its warriors were killed by the sword and the place itself was destroyed down to its foundations."
-Musa was wounded in the battle and died in 862/3; soon thereafter, Musa's son Lubb, governor of Toledo, submitted himself to the Asturian king for the rest of Ordoño's reign.
+Musa was wounded in the battle and died in 862/863; soon thereafter, Musa's son Lubb, governor of Toledo, submitted himself to the Asturian king for the rest of Ordoño's reign.

 When Alfonso III's sons forced his abdication in 910, the Kingdom of Asturias split into three separate kingdoms: León, Galicia and Asturias.
 The three kingdoms were eventually reunited in 924 (León and Galicia in 914, Asturias later) under the crown of León.
 It continued under that name until incorporated into the Kingdom of Castile in 1230, after Ferdinand III became joint king of the two kingdoms.

 Viking raids

 The Vikings invaded Galicia in 844, but were decisively defeated by Ramiro I at Corunna.
 Many of the Vikings' casualties were caused by the Galicians' ballistas – powerful torsion-powered projectile weapons that looked rather like giant crossbows.
 Seventy of the Vikings' longships were captured on the beach and burned.
 A few months later, another fleet took Seville.
 The Vikings found in Seville a population which was still largely Gothic and Romano-Spanish.
 The Gothic elements were important in the Andalusian emirate.
 Musa ibn Musa, who took a leading part in the defeat of the Vikings at Tablada, belonged to a powerful Muwallad family of Gothic descent.

 Vikings returned to Galicia in 859, during the reign of Ordoño I. Ordoño was at the moment engaged against his constant enemies, the Moors, but a count of the province, Don Pedro, attacked the Vikings and defeated them, inflicting severe losses upon them.
 Ordoño's successor, Alfonso III, strove to protect the coast against attacks from Vikings or Moors.
 In 968, Gunrod of Norway attacked Galicia with 100 ships and 8,000 warriors.
 They roamed freely for years and even occupied Santiago de Compostela.
-A Galician count of Visigothic descent, Gonzalo Sánchez, ended the Viking adventure in 971, when he launched an attack with a powerful army that defeated the Vikings in a bloody battle, and captured Gunrod, who was subsequently executed along with his followers.
+A Galician nobleman of Visigothic descent, Count Gonzalo Sánchez, ended the Viking adventure in 971, when he launched an attack with a powerful army that defeated the Vikings in a bloody battle, and captured Gunrod, who was subsequently executed along with his followers.